HamzaAtcoding/Banking-Management-System/README.md

 # Banking Management System
-A Banking system that illustrates a working model of a admin side of a banking.
+A Banking system that illustrates a working model of a admin side of a banking
 ## Tool used
 * Visual Studio 2015
 ## Functionality explained